Interested in Pepperdine University? Read this guide to learn everything you need to know about how to get into Pepperdine.

 Since it was first established in 1937, Pepperdine has been committed to providing an exemplary college education for students.
 Due to its long history of prestige and excellence, it's not surprising to learn that Pepperdine has strict admissions requirements.

 Like many other colleges, SAT and ACT requirements are now optional to submit with your application.
-However, you can still send them to Pepperdine as a compliment to your application and a testament to your ability to achieve academic excellence.
+However, you can still send your ACT and SAT test scores to Pepperdine as a compliment to your application and a testament to your ability to achieve academic excellence.

-Generally speaking, successful applicants achieve an SAT score between 1260 and 1440 or an ACT score of 25 and 30.
+Generally speaking, successful applicants achieve an SAT score between 1285-1480 or an ACT score of 28 and 30.

 Pepperdine contains five separate colleges that each have different programs.
 As a result, each college has its own application requirements.
 Currently, only two colleges within the Pepperdine family offer undergraduate degrees.
 You can find the application requirements for them below.